Local moving companies in Detroit

 - State licensing: When moving within Iowa, make sure to hire a company that is licensed by the Iowa Department of Transportation.
 Each household goods mover in the state should have an Iowa Motor Carrier (IOWAMC) Number, which means they’ve met minimum insurance and highway safety requirements.
 Double-check that your moving company is fully licensed before you hire them.

-- State regulator: You can check a Iowa moving license anytime on the state’s official regulatory website.
+- State regulator: You can easily verify a Iowa moving license anytime on the state’s official regulatory site.

-- Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
+- Moving insurance: Insurance rules aren’t the same everywhere.
+They change depending on the state.
 Choose cost-free Released Value Protection from movers for basic coverage at 60 cents per pound.

 - Moving checklist: Move with confidence using our moving checklist.
 It keeps you organized and covers all the details, letting you stress less and focus on settling into your new place.